akeneo/pim-helpcenter/content/md/assets/how-to-migrate-from-pam.md

 - For each asset, its **asset properties** (code, description, tags, end of use at)
 - For each asset, its **asset reference files** / binaries (if the asset is localizable, one reference file per locale)
-- For each asset, its **asset variations files** / binaries (one variation file per channel for each reference file) And for each asset, its **links to products and products models** (the `assets collection` product attributes values) will be kept.
+- For each asset, its **asset variations files** / binaries (one variation file per channel for each reference file)

+And for each asset, its **links to products and products models** (the `assets collection` product attributes values) will be kept.

 # How can I migrate my PAM assets?
 Your PIM is in 4.0 and you want to migrate your PAM assets?

-To fit all your needs and use cases, we provide 3 ways to migrate your PAM assets:
+To fit all your needs and use cases, we provide 3 strategies to migrate your PAM assets:
 1. A [full-automatic migration](full-automatic-pam-migration.html)
 2. A [family-by-family migration](family-by-family-pam-migration.html).
 3. A full-manual migration

-These 3 migration ways are using a dedicated tool [CSVToAsset](https://github.com/akeneo/CsvToAsset) that we built.
+These 3 migration strategies are using a dedicated tool [CSVToAsset](https://github.com/akeneo/CsvToAsset) that we built.

 ## 1-The full-automatic migration
 In this migration, **everything is automated**, you just need to launch one single command and your PAM assets will be migrated in the 4.0 new Asset Manager: